achtenhagen/sockets-example/README.md

 # sockets-example
-A simple example of a client-server program
+A simple example of a sockets program using the Bellman–Ford algorithm

-This example demonstrates the ability for a client program running on one Host to connect to a server program running on a different host.
-An IP address and valid port number are required for sockets going over the internet.
-Both the client and the server establish their own socket for communicating over the network.
+This example demonstrates the ability for four routers to exchange data between themselves over the network.
+Every time a router changes the data in its table, it will send its entire table to all directly connected routers.
+Once the shortest paths have been computed, the program will terminate.

 ## Usage

-Compile both sclient.c and sserver.c separately using a C compiler like gcc.
-The client program requires 2 arguments, a hostname and port number.
-The server program only requires a port number to start listening.
+Compile sockets.c using a C compiler like gcc.
+The sockets program requires 2 arguments, a router ID and port number.
+The client and server programs are now merged into one executable.

 ## Overview